Last updated: March 9, 2026

 4. How to Draw Trend Lines: 5 Detailed Steps

 Drawing a valid trend line requires discipline, not guesswork.
-Follow these five objective steps to draw reliable trend lines in charts and give you a real edge in the stock market drawing easy.
+Follow these five objective steps to draw reliable trend lines that provide a clear edge in your day-to-day market analysis.

 How to draw trend lines: 5 detailed steps